brettmillerb/Pester-Wiki/Should.md

     C:\PS>{ foo } | Should Not Throw #Will fail
     C:\PS>{ $foo = 1 } | Should Not Throw #Passes

+### BeNullOrEmpty
+Checks values for null or empty.
+Compare with C# string.IsNullOrEmpty method.

+    C:\PS>"" | Should Not BeNullOrEmpty

 USING SHOULD IN A TEST
 ----------------------